-At some point in my blogging I started including a few links to things I found interesting.
+At some point in my blogging I started including a few links to things I found interesting at the top of the post.
 I thought it would be nice to gather up all those links in one spot.
 Newest ones are at the bottom.

 - No, It’s Not Just You: Why time “speeds up” as we get older